 Questions and Answers

-How can I participate
+How can I participate in the competition?

 Where can I get ideas for a project?